alibabacloud-howto/microservices/README.md

     secret_key = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
     # Region in Alibaba Cloud
     region = "cn-qingdao"
-    # The ssh key name of the Alibaba Cloud ECS
+    # The SSH key name of the Alibaba Cloud ECS
     ssh_key_name = "ssh-microservices-backend-tf"
     # The file path of the SSH key which will be saved on local
     ssh_key_local_path = "./ssh-microservices-backend-tf.pem"